Einstein's Theory of Relativity

 The

-transformation of matter into radiation (and its inverse reaction) is
+transformation of matter into radiation (and its inverse

-an extremely slow process since the time for a star to emit the thermal
+reaction) is an extremely slow process since the time for a star

-energy during its formation depends on its size but generally takes at
+to emit the thermal energy during its formation depends on its

-least a few hundred million years.
-One can expect that the inverse
+One can expect that the inverse reaction transforming radiation

-later into other bodies with a very deep gravitational potential.
+other bodies with a very deep gravitational potential.
 Such

-mechanisms would finally form a complete cycle transforming matter into
+mechanisms would finally form a complete cycle transforming

-every ten or fifteen billion years.
-In such a case, after a full cycle,
+would repeat itself every ten or fifteen billion years.
+In such

-the information about the exact previous structure of the universe
+previous structure of the universe would be lost.
+From this

-would be lost.
-From this mechanism, matter of the universe could be
+mechanism, matter of the universe could be recycled

-recycled periodically.
+periodically.
 During that cycle, since there would be large

-variations in the time taken by concentrations of masses to evolve, the
+variations in the time taken by concentrations of masses to

-into account the red shift mechanism taking place in our universe as
+probable when taking into account the red shift mechanism taking

-demonstrated [1] in previous
+place in our universe as demonstrated [1] in previous papers.

 12.10 - References.